frankfralick/openai-func-enums/openai-func-enums/README.md

 - **Token Tallying:** The library keeps a tally of the token count associated with each "function" defined through the enums.

 - **Embedding-Based Function Filtering:** Building your application with the feature `--compile_embeddings_all` will get embeddings for your functions and bake them into a zero-copy archive available at runtime.
 A per request token budget for tool definitions will be used to limit tools to what is most similar to the prompt.
 You can also specify functions that must be included no matter their similarity rank.
-A feature flag for updating changes only is there, but doesn't work yet because it is more involved.
-It uses [rkyv](https://github.com/rkyv/rkyv)(zero-copy deserialization framework) for serialization/deserialization.
+A feature flag for updating only what has change is defined, but t is not yet implemented.
+It uses [rkyv](https://github.com/rkyv/rkyv) (zero-copy deserialization framework) for serialization/deserialization.

 - **clap-gpt:** This library provides macros and traits to allow you to turn an existing clap application into a clap-gpt application without a ton of extra ceremony required.
 See the usage section for an example.